markrebec/zuul/README.md

 * **Completely Customizable:** Allows configuration of everything - models used as authorization objects, how the context chain behaves, how access control rules are evaluated, and much more.
 * **Modular:** You can use just the ActiveRecord authorization system and completely ignore the ActionController DSL, or even configure the controller DSL to use your own methods (allowing you to decouple it from the authorization models completely).
 * **Optional Permissions:** Use of permissions is completely optional.
 When disabled, modules won't even get included, preventing permissions methods from littering your models.
 When enabled, permissions can be assigned to roles or directly to individual subjects if you require that level of control.
 * **Authorization Models:** Can be used with your existing models, and doesn't require any database modifications for subjects (like users) or resource contexts (like blog posts).
-You also have the choice of generating new role and/or permissions models, or utilizing existing models as those roles and permissions - for example, if you were building a game and you wanted your `Level` and `Achievement` models to behave as "Roles" and "Permissions" for a `Character`, which would allow/deny that character access to various `Dungeon` objects.
+You also have the choice of generating new role and permissions models, or utilizing existing models as those roles and permissions - for example, if you were building a game and you wanted your `Level` and `Skill` models to behave as "Roles" and "Permissions" for a `Character`, which would allow/deny that character access to various dungeons or weapons.
-* **Contextual:** Allows creating and assigning abilities within a provided context - either globally, at the class level, or at the object level - and contexts can be mixed-and-matched (within the context chain). *While contexts are currently required for Zuul to work, you can "ignore" them by simply creating/managing everything at the global level, and there are plans to look into making contexts optional in future versions.*
+* **Contextual:** Allows creating and assigning abilities within a provided context - either globally, at the class level, or at the object level - and contexts can be mixed-and-matched (within the context chain). *While contexts are currently required for zuul to work, you can "ignore" them by simply creating/managing everything at the global level, and there are plans to look into making contexts optional in future versions.*
 * **Context Chain:** There is a built-in "context chain" that is enforced when working with roles and permissions.
 This allows for both a high level of flexibility (i.e. roles can be applied within child contexts) and finer level of control (i.e. looking up a specific role within a specific context and not traversing up the chain), and can be as simple or complex as you want.
-* **Scoping:** All authorization methods are scoped, which allows the same model to act as an authorization object for multiple scopes (each with it's own role/permission models).
+* **Named Scoping:** All authorization methods are scoped, which allows the same model to act as an authorization object for multiple scopes (each with it's own role/permission models).
 * **Controller ACL:** Provides a flexible access control DSL for your controllers that gives the ability to allow or deny access to controller actions and resources based on roles or permissions, and provides a few helper methods and pseudo roles for logged in/out.
 * **Helpers:** There are a few helpers included, like `for_role`, which allow you to execute blocks or display templates based on whether or not a subject possesses the specified role/permission, with optional fallback blocks if not.